Rigorous upper bound for the discrete Bak-Sneppen model: Main result

 For the moment, assume that $D_t\le n-2$, the remaining two cases will be investigated later.
-Due to the symmetry, it is sufficient to study only the left end of the zero configuration; the drift at the right is identical.
+Due to the symmetry, it is sufficient to study only the left end of the zero configuration; the drift on the right end is identical.
 Also w.l.o.g.\ assume $l=2$ (and hence $x_0=x_1=1$, $x_2=0$).

 There are four possibilities for the beginning of the configuration $x=\xi(t)$: \begin{multicols}{2} \begin{itemize} \item[(a)] $x=(1,1,0,{\bf 0,0},\dots)$; \item[(b)] $x=(1,1,0,{\bf 0,1},\dots)$; \item[(c)] $x=(1,1,0,{\bf 1,0},\dots)$; \item[(d)] $x=(1,1,0,{\bf 1,1},\dots)$. \end{itemize} \end{multicols}